Piruetten

+The Hamar Olympic Hall in Hamar, Norway, hosted the 1993 Piruetten in advance of the 1994 Winter Olympics.

 Piruetten was a senior international figure skating competition held first in Trondheim, Norway (1984–1986) then in Oslo, Norway (1987–) then later in Hamar, Norway.
 Medals were awarded in men's singles, ladies' singles, and ice dance.
-It later became a junior event held in some years as part of the ISU Junior Grand Prix series.
+The 1993 Piruetten was the test event for the 1994 Winter Olympics.